fusiongyro/lbac/tutor9.md

 You  might  have  a go at fleshing a few of these constructs out, just  to get a feel for it.
-I don't expect you  to  be  able  to complete a Pascal compiler  here  ...  there  are too many things such  as  procedures  and types that we haven't addressed yet ... but  it  might  be helpful to try some of the more familiar ones.
+I don't expect you  to  be  able  to complete a Pascal compiler  here …  there  are too many things such  as  procedures  and types that we haven't addressed yet… but  it  might  be helpful to try some of the more familiar ones.
 It will do  you  good  to  see executable programs coming out the other end.